Interstate 78 in New Jersey: Somerset and Union counties

 After crossing the Lamington River, I-78 comes into Bedminster, Somerset County, continuing east through more woods and farms with some suburban residential areas.
-Upon entering Somerset County, there is an exit for CR 665 (signed as CR 523 Spur).
+Upon entering Somerset County, there is an exit for Rattlesnake Bridge Road (CR 665) (signed as CR 523 Spur).
 The next interchange, exit 29, is called the Vincent R. Kramer Interchange.
 It is at I-287, which serves as a bypass around New York City.
 At this point, I-78 carries four eastbound lanes and three westbound lanes as the median widens.
-The road enters wooded suburban areas and crosses Second Watchung Mountain, running through a corner of Bridgewater Township, where there is a westbound scenic overlook, before coming into Bernards Township.
-The eastbound direction narrows back to three lanes before the interchange with CR 525, at which point the freeway crosses into Warren Township.
-The road heads east along the southern bank of the Dead River, coming to exit 36 for CR 651.
-I-78 heads farther south of the Dead River as it comes to the CR 531 interchange.
-Past CR 531, the highway turns to the northeast and comes to an interchange with Drift Road/Dale Road that provides access to US 22.
-At this point, I-78 runs across Second Watchung Mountain again.
+The road enters wooded suburban areas and crosses the Second Watchung Mountain, running through a corner of Bridgewater Township, where there is a westbound scenic overlook, before coming into Bernards Township.
+The eastbound direction narrows back to three lanes before the interchange with Martinsville Road (CR 525), at which point the freeway crosses into Warren Township.
+The road heads east along the southern bank of the Dead River, coming to exit 36 for King George Road (CR 651).
+I-78 heads farther south of the Dead River as it comes to the interchange with Hillcrest Road (CR 531).
+Past Hillcrest Road (CR 531), the highway turns to the northeast and comes to an interchange with Drift Road/Dale Road that provides access to US 22.
+At this point, I-78 runs across the Second Watchung Mountain again into Watchung.